WorldWide Telescope: Modes

 WorldWide Telescope has six main modes.
 These are Sky, Earth, Planets, Panoramas, Solar System and Sandbox.

 Earth

 Earth mode allows users to view a 3D model of the Earth, similar to NASA World Wind, Microsoft Virtual Earth and Google Earth.
 The Earth mode has a default data set with near global coverage and resolution down to sub-meter in high-population centers.
 Unlike most Earth viewers, WorldWide Telescope supports many different map projections including Mercator, Equirectangular and Tessellated Octahedral Adaptive Subdivision Transform (TOAST).
 There are also map layers for seasonal, night, streets, hybrid and science oriented Moderate-Resolution Imaging Spectroradiometer (MODIS) imagery.
 The new layer manager can be used to add data visualization on the Earth or other planets.

 Planets

-Planets mode currently allows users to view 3D models of eight celestial bodies: Venus, Mars, Jupiter, the Galilean moons of Jupiter, and our own planet's moon.
+Planets mode currently allows users to view 3D models of eight celestial bodies: Venus, Mars, Jupiter, the Galilean moons of Jupiter, and Earth's Moon.
 It also allows users to view a Mandelbrot set.